List of Medal of Honor recipients: Vietnam War

 The Vietnam War, also known as the Second Indochina War, and in Vietnam as the American War, occurred from 1959 to April 30, 1975.
 The term "Vietnam Conflict" is often used to refer to events which took place between 1959 and April 30, 1975.
 The war was fought between the Communist-supported Democratic Republic of Vietnam (North Vietnam) and the United States supported Republic of Vietnam (South Vietnam).

 During the Vietnam War and in the following twelve months, 234 Medals of Honor were received and since 1978 a further 32 awards have been presented.
 Of the total of 266 awards, 174 were to the US Army, 15 to the US Navy, 57 to the USMC and 14 to the USAF.
 The first medal of the war was presented to Roger Donlon for rescuing and administering first aid to several wounded soldiers and leading a group against an enemy force.
 The first African American recipient of the war was Milton L. Olive III, who sacrificed himself to save others by smothering a grenade with his body.
 Riley L. Pitts was killed after attacking an enemy force with rifle fire and grenades and was the first African American commissioned officer of the war to receive the medal.
 Thomas Bennett was a conscientious objector who received the medal for his actions as a medic; three chaplains received the medal, including Vincent R. Capodanno, who served with the Marine Corps and was known as the Grunt Padre.

 USS Liberty incident

-The USS Liberty incident was an attack on a neutral U.S. Navy spy ship, the USS Liberty, by Israeli jet fighter planes and motor torpedo boats on June 8, 1967, during the Six-Day War.
+The USS Liberty attack was an attack on a neutral U.S. Navy spy ship, the USS Liberty, by Israeli jet fighter planes and motor torpedo boats on June 8, 1967, during the Six-Day War.
 The combined air and sea attack killed 34 and wounded more than 170 crew members, and damaged the ship severely.